Where diverse populations gather: Transit accessibility and the spatial structure of social mixing: Discussion

-However, the spatial lag model results complicate a simple ``transit as connector'' narrative.
+Despite revealing that transit is a robust predictor of visitor mixing levels in big cities, the spatial lag model results complicate a simple ``transit as connector'' claim.
 We hypothesized that if transit nodes function as spatial bridges, visitor diversity should spill over more strongly between POIs sharing the same transit stop (W2) than between POIs that are merely geographically proximate (W1).
-This prediction was not supported in Swedish cities, where W2 contributed no additional explanatory power beyond general proximity.
-In US cities, W2 showed significant spatial dependence, but W1 consistently yielded larger improvements in model fit.
-This pattern suggests that transit shapes visitor diversity primarily by channeling populations into surrounding areas (as captured by the catchment diversity measure), rather than through direct station-to-station spillovers.
-The mechanism is thus indirect: transit delivers diverse populations to neighborhoods, and local processes then distribute that diversity across nearby venues.
+This prediction was NOT supported in the studied Swedish cities, where W2 contributed no additional explanatory power beyond general proximity.
+In the studied US cities, W2 showed significant spatial dependence, but W1 consistently yielded larger improvements in model fit.
+This pattern suggests that transit shapes visitor diversity primarily by channeling diverse populations into surrounding areas --- as captured by the catchment diversity measure --- rather than through direct station-to-station spillovers.
+The revealed patterns seem to be consistent with a indirect mechanism: transit delivers diverse populations to neighborhoods, where local processes, such as walking to nearby venues or visiting multiple destinations in a single trip, then distribute that diversity across proximate POIs.

-A central contribution of this study is the identification of fundamentally different spatial mechanisms linking transit to social mixing across national contexts.
-In US cities, transit-mixing hotspots concentrate in lower-diversity, peripheral locations where the surrounding residential population is relatively homogeneous, suggesting that transit functions as a \textit{diversity bridge}, importing heterogeneous visitor flows into areas that would otherwise attract uniform populations.
-In Swedish cities, by contrast, hotspots emerge in already-diverse neighborhoods closer to transit stops, indicating that transit \textit{amplifies} pre-existing residential diversity rather than compensating for its absence.
-This divergence likely reflects differences in urban form and segregation structure: Swedish cities exhibit more spatially diffuse visitor diversity (Moran's I = 0.05–0.24) compared with the strong clustering observed in US cities (Moran's I = 0.35–0.83), limiting the potential for transit to generate diversity gradients as sharp as in US cities.
+A central contribution of this study is the identification of distinct spatial patterns linking transit to visitor diversity across the two national contexts.
+In the studied US cities, transit--diversity hotspots concentrate in lower-diversity, peripheral locations where the surrounding residential population is relatively homogeneous, suggesting that transit functions as a \textit{diversity bridge}, importing heterogeneous visitor flows into areas that would otherwise attract uniform populations.
+In the studied Swedish cities, by contrast, hotspots emerge in already-dense and central neighborhoods closer to the city center, indicating that transit \textit{amplifies} pre-existing central attractive locations.
+This divergence likely reflects differences in urban form and segregation structure: studied Swedish cities exhibit more spatially diffuse visitor diversity than the strong clustering observed in the three US cities, limiting the potential for transit to generate diversity gradients as sharp as those in US cities.